caroleolivier/caroleolivier.github.io/_posts/2017-10-06-styling-react-app.md

 I am new to [CSS Modules](https://github.com/css-modules/css-modules) but I really like the idea behind it:
 > A CSS Module is a CSS file in which all class names and animation names are scoped locally by default.

 CSS classes are scoped globally by default so when your application grows it quickly becomes a nightmare to maintain and keep track of which classes is used where.
-With CSS modules (and the help of your building engine) you can import CSS files within a JavaScript file and classes will automatically be scoped locally to that file (if I am not clear you will see in the setup section what I mean).
+With CSS modules (and the help of your building engine) you can import CSS files within a JavaScript file and CSS classes will automatically be scoped locally to that file (if I am not clear you will see in the setup section what I mean).
 <br/>
 In the context of React this means that you can easily scope a CSS file to a React component.
 This goes really well with React philosophy where "componentisation" and isolation is a big deal.
-By default with React we already define together both the structure (JSX) and logic (JavaScript) of a component so by using CSS Modules we are adding the style to the mix and completes the definition of the component.
-(I think that's really cool!)
+By default with React we already define together both the structure (JSX) and logic (JavaScript) of a component so by using CSS Modules we are adding the style to the mix and completes the definition of the component and I think that's really cool!

 Obviously we are very far from the popular paradigm where the visualisation and logic of a UI component are split but with React we are very far from that anyway so if you are using React you are very likely onboard with that approach :)